Finding their bearings amid choppy seas

 Large-scale, realistic training

-He finds this partnership especially useful in maximising the effectiveness of the strike assets of the RSAF.
+He finds this partnership especially useful in maximising the effectiveness of the RSAF's strike assets.

 An F-16 just after takeoff, flying in a night mission.